 A: Yes.
-You must be certified annually by one of the Paternity Program staff.
+You must be certified annually.
+Please contact your Paternity Outreach Coordinator.

 A: Give the parents an opportunity to sign the AOP.
 Give the parents oral and written information on the rights and responsibilities.
 Give the parents an explanation of these rights and responsibilities.
 Give the parents information on the availability of child support services.